lindbrook/cholera/docs/vignettes/roads.md

-2. According to Dodson and Tobler’s data, the length of Carnaby Street from its intersection with Great Marlborough to its intersection with Silver Street is 2.61 units.
+2. According to Dodson and Tobler’s data, the length of Carnaby Street from its intersection with Great Marlborough to its intersection with Cross Street is 2.61 units.
 According to Google Maps, the approximate analog of that segment is the distance along parts of Great Marlborough Street and Carnaby Street between 19-21 Great Marlborough Street and 43 Carnaby Street (at Ganton Street): 463 ft.